dsw7/MetAromatic/README.md

 server listening on `localhost:27017` by default.
 However, the `--uri` option can be used to route results to another server.
 The `--uri` option accepts a valid MongoDB URI string and overrides both the host and port specified using the `--host` and `--port` options, respectively.
-For example, to run a batch job against a MongoDB listening on `localhost` and port 27018, one would pass:
+For example, to run a batch job against a MongoDB server listening on `localhost` and port 27018, one would pass:
 ```
 runner batch --uri=mongodb://localhost:27018/ </path/to/batch.txt>
 ```